muhmmadFaheem/simple_intrest_calculator/CONTRIBUTING.md

 2. Create a new branch.
 3. Make your changes.
 4. Commit your changes.
-5. Push your branch.
+5. Push the branch to your repository.
-6. Create a pull request.
+6. Submit a pull request.

-Thank you for contributing!
+Thank you for contributing.